Last Updated: February 20, 2014

 injury or debilitating illness; due to chronic illness or

-Alzheimer's disease; or due to deteriorating physical or mental
+disease; or due to deteriorating physical or mental health.

-LTCI is a relatively new phenomenon, as this arm of the industry
+LTCI is a relatively new product, as this arm of the industry

-began just thirty-three years ago.
-Only about 8% of Americans have
+began just 33 years ago.
+Only about 8% of Americans have purchased

-purchased LTCI, but as the average life expectancy rate continues
+LTCI, but as the average life expectancy rate continues to climb,

-to climb, more people are realizing the need to plan for a long
+more people are realizing the need to plan for a long life.
+Whether

-life.
-Whether you are researching LTCI for yourself or a loved one,
+you are researching LTCI for yourself or a loved one, it is

 purchasing a plan, policy and premium terms, and the nature of LTCI